 MSPs making cyber security a core part of their value proposition can use cyber insurance as a key growth tool.
 Here are a couple ways to take it to the next level.

 Offering cyber insurance risk assessments

 This service is a specific, dedicated engagement to ascertain how well protected a company is against security threats.
 The MSP will run through a battery of tests and surveys to ascertain what is up to par and which areas still need improvement.

 Based on the results, the company profile and scores are shared with insurance underwriters who will then determine if a company is adequately protected to qualify for coverage or make recommendations on what must be upgraded and improved to be eligible.
 Insurance companies can also use this data to finalize its rates and deductibles.

 Partnering with cyber insurance companies

 MSPs are often one-stop shops for many IT needs, and there’s no reason cyber insurance should be an exception.
 Building relationships with one or more cyber insurance companies and then offering their services to clients can be a time and aggravation saver for customers.

-This saves them from having to do the research and investigate the insurance market themselves.
-Instead, your MSP can give them a limited set of choices that are the best fits for their particular needs and situation.
+This saves client from having to do the research and investigate the insurance market themselves.
+Instead, you can give them a limited set of choices that are the best fits for their particular needs and situation.